EcommerceMart/ecommercemart.github.io/_posts/2025-06-08-is-banana-republic-good-quality.md

 Banana Republic has made real progress in sustainability:

-- Uses recycled fabrics like nylon, polyester, cotton, and wool[4]
+- Uses recycled fabrics like nylon, polyester, cotton, and wool
-- Partners with Canopy-compliant suppliers for eco-friendly materials like Tencel™ Lyocell and Modal[4]
+- Partners with Canopy-compliant suppliers for eco-friendly materials like Tencel™ Lyocell and Modal
-- Aims for 100% sustainable cotton and 50% sustainable fibers by 2023[4][6]
+- Aims for 100% sustainable cotton and 50% sustainable fibers by 2023
 - Denim lines use water-saving techniques and eco-friendly dyes

 #### **Social Responsibility**

-- Offers programs to educate and support female workers in factories[6]
+- Offers programs to educate and support female workers in factories
 - Has a code of conduct, but more transparency is needed about factory conditions and environmental impact

 #### **What Needs Improvement?**

 - More details on water and energy use in production
-- Clearer reporting on CO2 emissions and factory safety assessments[6]
+- Clearer reporting on CO2 emissions and factory safety assessments

 ---